IainMcHugh/milestone-project-4/README.md

 ### Known Bugs

-- If the superuser deletes a product that is in his wishlist or shopping cart, this will give an error.
-I presume this error will carry over to any other user that has that item saved or in their shopping cart.
-To fix this, on load I should be checking if all cart items and saved items exist, and if not deleting them from the context.
-Ideally I would also want to give some visual feedback to the user as they will most likely be aware of a product dissapearing from their saved/cart.
+- I ran into a unique issue where the superuser deletes a product that is is being referenced in other models/contexts around the site.
+For example if another user has an item in their wishlist or shopping cart, it will throw an error when the superuser deletes that item.
+I got around this problem by adding a `soft_delete` field to the Product model which defaults to False.
+When the superuser now deletes a product, instead of hard deleting the product, the soft_delete flag is set to True.
+I then updated the views that retrieve instances of the Product model and first filter them by the `soft_delete` field.
+I have comprehensively tested this update for all user flows on the site as of making this change and this fix seems to have solved the problem.
+I will give special credit to this [Stackoverflow post](https://stackoverflow.com/a/50905650) where I learned how to correctly use `prefetch_related` in order to filter on an attribute of a model that acts as a foreign key (essentially prefetching all instances of that Model from the database once instead of requerying every time).

 ## Future Features